Craig Whittaker: Personal life

 Whittaker is a member of the Church of Jesus Christ of Latter-day Saints and lives with his wife, businesswoman Elaine Wilkinson, in Rastrick.
 The couple married in the Chapel of St Mary Undercroft at the Palace of Westminster in August 2011.

 In 2012 he was arrested for an alleged assault on his 24-year-old son outside a petrol station.
 The Crown Prosecution Service later said there were no grounds for further action.

 His daughter Sophie is a Conservative councillor for Rastrick ward on Calderdale council.
 In June 2015, Craig Whittaker reported employing his daughter as a part-time Constituency Support Officer on a salary just under £20,000.
 He then promoted Sophie to a full-time position as Executive Office Manager, reporting this in July 2019.

 In March 2023, he was appointed as a member of the Privy Council.

+Since retiring as an MP, Whittaker expressed his desire to ride the Silk Road by motorbike.